guillotinaweb/ngx-schema-form/README.md

 ## Features

 * Generate a form from a single json schema object
+* Generate a form from a default set of html constructs
 * Allow initialization from previous values
 * Validation handled by z-schema
 * Allow injection of custom validators